axonivy-market/pattern-demos/pattern-demos-product/README.md

 ### Admin Task

-Use an Admin Task to catch errors in unattended backend-jobs (e.g. cron-jobs).
+Use an Admin Task to catch errors in unattended backend-jobs.
 In case of errors, an admin role gets a task with the results and can decide whether the job should be retried or skipped.

 ### Job

-Use this cron-job pattern for all your cron-jobs to make them startable manually and in case of manual start or errors, create an admin task to let the admin role decide how to continue.
+Use this job pattern for all your unattended backend jobs to make them startable manually and in case of manual start or errors, create an admin task to let the admin role decide how to continue.

-The Cron Job Pattern demonstrates a flexible and reusable approach to scheduling and managing periodic tasks within Axon Ivy.
+The Job Pattern demonstrates a flexible and reusable approach to scheduling and managing periodic tasks within Axon Ivy.
 This pattern initiates a subprocess to handle a demo job, offering two distinct methods to trigger execution, along with robust error handling via the AdminTask concept.

+The included demo showcases a typical scenario for the Job Pattern.
+It illustrates how the job is triggered (via scheduler or dialog), how a failure is simulated (using `forceError`), and how the AdminTask enables handling of that failure with options like "Retry" and "Ignore."
+Use this as a starting point to explore and customize the pattern for your needs.

+Note, that this pattern makes use of the `pattern-demos-lock` and the `pattern-demos-admintask` patterns.

 #### Triggering the Job

-- **Scheduled Triggering:** The job can be automatically activated using a cron scheduler.
-This is configured through the `demoStartCronJobPattern` variable in the `variables.yaml` file, which adheres to the standard cron pattern (e.g., `0 0 * * *` for daily execution at midnight).
-Adjust this variable to define the timing or frequency of the job according to your needs.
+- **Scheduled Triggering:** The job can be automatically activated using a TimerBean.
+This is configured through the global variable `demoJobTimerConfiguration` (e.g., `0 0 * * *` for daily execution at midnight).
 - **Manual Triggering:** Alternatively, the job can be started manually via a user dialog.
 This method provides on-demand flexibility, allowing users to initiate the job whenever necessary.

 #### Job Behavior and Error Simulation

-The execution of the job—whether scheduled or manual—is influenced by the `forceError` variable in `variables.yaml`.
-By default, this variable is set to `true`, causing the job to simulate a failure.
+The execution of the job — whether scheduled or manual — is influenced by the `forceError` variable in `variables.yaml`.
+Set the variable to `true`, to cause the job to simulate an error.
 This feature is particularly useful for testing the pattern’s error handling capabilities.
 To observe successful execution, set `forceError` to `false`.

 #### Error Handling with AdminTask

 When the job fails—either due to a simulated error or an actual issue—an AdminTask is created to manage the situation.
 Assigned to the Administrator role and categorized as ADMIN, this task provides a framework for administrator intervention.
 The available actions include:

 - **Retry:** Reattempt the job to achieve successful completion.
 - **Ignore:** Dismiss the failure, allowing the next scheduled instance (if applicable) to proceed as planned.